PlexSheep/SREMP/docs/devlog.md

 - After fixing #19, I got the first noise handshake between two separate processes running on my local machine :) The identity exchange worked
   partially: `Public key of peer (127.0.0.1:44961) is inval id: signature error`
+- Added the `VersionHeader` to the `Frame`, but i think it somehow fucked up the length calculation or deserialization somewhere.

 ### Decisions